knocklabs/javascript/examples/guide-example/README.md

-# Knock In-App Guides Example
+# Knock In-App Guide Example

 This example app demonstrates how to use the Knock Guide client.